Experiencing dropped or failed calls with M1?

 If needed, tap “Hang up & call with cellular.”

-📚 For more here: How do I test my network connection with M1?
+📚 Learn more on "Test Your Network" feature here : How do I test my network connection with M1?

 🙋 Still Need Help?